Ackee-Blockchain-Education/SOS-092023-Task3-Template/README.md

 ### Commands
 With the setup I described above, you should be able to run the following commands.

-1. Once you clone the repo, run:
+1. You should have **Yarn** installed as it is one of the steps during **Anchor** installation, so once you clone the repo, you should be able to run:
 ```
 yarn install
 ```